TazulBinYounus/find-nearest-rider/README.md

+Here is the improved version of your documentation with some fixes for clarity, formatting, and structure:

+---

 # Rider Location Management System

 A Laravel application for managing rider locations and finding the nearest rider to a restaurant.